-Utilize the wall if you are not able to kneel down or place pressure on your hands when getting in this hand position.
+Utilize the wall if you are not able to kneel or place pressure on your hands when getting in this hand position.
 Don’t devalue what you can with the wall to effectively strengthen your knees.

 Use a Foam Roller

 2. Utilize Loop Tubing

-Even if you can’t grip, you can lift it up and bring your legs out to the side.
+Even if you can’t grip it, you can lift it and bring your legs out to the side.

 Bringing the legs out to the side

-Utilize the loop tubing to do various exercises such as pressing if you are not able to kneel down or place pressure on the hands and wrists to make your knees stronger.
+Use loop tubing to do various exercises, such as pressing if you cannot kneel or placing pressure on your hands and wrists to make your knees stronger.